 (Offered as FREN 354 and EUST 354.)
 Through readings of short fiction, historical essays, drama and films, we study how the French have tried to come to terms with their role in World War II, both as individuals and as a nation.
 We will explore the various myths concerning French heroism and guilt, as well as the challenges to those myths, with particular attention paid to the way wartime memories have become a lightning rod for debate and discord in contemporary French culture and politics.
 No prior knowledge of the historical period of the war is necessary, but students of French history are welcome.
 Conducted in French.

 Requisite: One of the following--FREN 207, 208, 311, or equivalent.
-Omitted 2013-14.
-Professor Hewitt.2013-14: Not offered
+Omitted 2016-17.2016-17: Not offered

-(Offered as ARHA 356 and EUST 356.)
+(Offered as ARHA 356, ARCH 356, and EUST 356.)
 After the canonization of the notion of artistic genius in the Italian Renaissance and the subsequent imaginative license of artists known as Mannerists, phenomena sponsored throughout Europe by the largesse of merchants, courtiers, aristocrats, princes, and Churchmen alike, a crisis occurred in European society--and art--in the second half of the sixteenth century.
 Overturned dogmas of faith, accompanied by scientific discoveries and brutal political changes, brought about the reconsideration of fundamental values that had undergirded many facets of life and society in Europe at the beginning of the seventeenth century, the starting point of this course.
 Unexpectedly, these upheavals led to a renewed proliferation of innovative art.
 In this century of remarkably varied artistic production, paradoxes abounded.
 Some artists sought the illusion of reality by imitating unimproved, even base nature through close observation of the human body, of landscape, and of ordinary, humble objects of daily use, as others continued to quest for perfection in a return to the lofty principles implicit in ancient artistic canons of ideality.
 More than ever before, artists explored the expression of passion through dramatic narratives and sharply revealing portraiture, but, famously, artists also imbued art meant to inspire religious devotion with unbounded eroticism or with the gory details of painful suffering and hideous death.
 They depicted dominating political leaders as flawed mortals--even satirized them through the new art of caricature--at the same time that they developed a potent and persuasive vocabulary for the expression of the rulers’ absolutist political power.
 This class, based on lectures but regularly incorporating discussion, will examine in depth selected works of painting, sculpture, and architecture produced by artists in the countries which remained Catholic after the religious discords of this period-e.g., Caravaggio, Bernini, Poussin, Velázquez, and Rubens in Italy, France, Spain, and the Spanish Netherlands--as well as engaging the cultural, social, and intellectual framework for their accomplishments.
 Upper level.

 Requisite: One other course in art history or consent of the instructor.
 Limited to 25 students.
 Fall semester.
-Professor Courtright.2013-14: Offered in Fall 2013
+Professor Courtright.2016-17: Offered in Fall 2016

 (Offered as GERM 364, ARCH 364, and EUST 364.)
 This course will address a number of developments and transformations in contemporary urban architecture and performance from an international perspective.
 We will explore issues including, but not limited to, trauma, memory, absence, perception, corporeality, representation, and the senses in our examination of recent work in Germany and elsewhere, and read a number of texts from the fields of philosophy, critical theory, performance studies, and visual and architectural studies, in an attempt to understand how architecture is beginning to develop compositional systems in which to envision dynamic and responsive spaces in specific cultural contexts.
 We will focus our research on the work of a number of German and international architects, performance, and new media artists, including Jochen Gerz, Renata Stih and Frieder Schnock, Horst Hoheisel, Micha Ullman, Shimon Attie, Daniel Libeskind, Peter Eisenman, Rem Koolhaas, Greg Lynn, Mark Goulthorpe, R & Sie(n), Axel Kilian, Paul Privitera, Hani Rashid and Lise-Ann Couture, Herzog and de Meuron, Archigram, William Forsythe, Jan Fabre, Rachel Whiteread, Rebecca Horn, Sasha Waltz, Richard Siegal, Michael Schumacher, Robert Wilson, the Blix Brothers of Berlin, Pina Bausch, Granular Synthesis, Sponge, Rafael Lozano-Hemmer, Toni Dove, and many others.
 Conducted in English, with German majors required to do a substantial portion of the reading in German.

-(Offered as GERM 365 ARCH 365, and EUST 365.)
+(Offered as GERM 365, ARCH 365, and EUST 365.)
 This is a course about what happens to difficult memories: memories that are intensely personal, but made public, memories that belong to communities, but which become ideologically possessed by history, politics, or the media.
 How are memories processed into memorials?
 What constitutes a memorial?
 What gets included or excluded?
 How is memory performed in cultural objects, spaces, and institutions?
 What is the relationship between the politics of representation and memory?
 Who owns memory?
 Who is authorized to convey it?
 How does memory function?
 This course will explore the spaces in which memories are “preserved” and experienced.
-Our attention will focus on the transformation of private and public memories in works of architecture, performance, literature, and the visual arts primarily in Germany, Europe, and the United States.
+Our attention will focus on the transformation of private and public memories in works of architecture, performance, literature, and the visual arts, primarily in Germany, Europe, and the United States.
 Preference given to German majors and European Studies majors, as well as to students interested in architecture/design, performance, the visual arts, interactive installation and/or the environment.
 Conducted in English, with German majors required to do a substantial portion of the reading in German.

-(Offered as GERM 368, ARCH 368, EUST 368, and FAMS 373.)
+(Offered as GERM 368, ARCH 368, EUST 368, and FAMS 368.)
 This research seminar will explore conceptions of space as they have informed and influenced thought and creativity in the fields of cultural studies, literature, architecture, urban studies, performance, and the visual, electronic, and time-based arts.
 Students will select and pursue a major semester-long research project early in the semester in consultation with the professor, and present their research in its various stages of development throughout the semester, in a variety of media formats (writing, performance, video, electronic art/interactive media, installation, online and networked events, architectural/design drawings/renderings), along with oral presentations of readings and other materials.
 Readings and visual materials will be drawn from the fields of literature and philosophy; from architectural, art, and film theory and history; from performance studies and performance theory; and from theories of technology and the natural and built environment.
 Emphasis on developing research, writing, and presentation skills is a core of this seminar.